jafingerhut/cljol/README.md

 the `view` function, or writing to a GraphViz dot file using the `write-dot-file` function.

+`cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.5.1 or later.

 # Quick example

 You must install [GraphViz](http://www.graphviz.org) in order for the